simonjulianl/tp/docs/UserGuide.md

 ### Viewing help : `help`

-Shows a message explaining how to access the help page.
+Shows a message giving a brief explanation of each command term and the ability to copy the link to the user guide for more information.

 ![help message](images/helpMessage.png)